 Diabetes is considered the fifth leading cause of death in developed countries with a global prevalence of close to 300 million people and is growing rapidly.
 This metabolic disease is associated with significant complications such as obesity, high blood pressure, high cholesterol, blindness, premature death due to heart disease and amputations.
-Through its collaboration with Monosol Rx, Midatech is at the forefront of developing medicines that ease patient compliance while ensuring optimal therapeutic efficacy.
+Through its MidaSol Therapeutics joint venture with Monosol Rx, Midatech is at the forefront of developing medicines that ease patient compliance while ensuring optimal therapeutic efficacy.
+This technology is being evaluated in this disease area by a major US pharmaceutical company.

 A more convenient and discrete form of insulin delivery than injections…

-From positive phase I clinical trial results, it was demonstrated that the transbuccal insulin formulation is safe and did not elicit any adverse events or discomfort to the healthy volunteers.
+From positive Phase I clinical trial results, it was demonstrated that the transbuccal insulin formulation is safe and did not elicit any adverse events or discomfort to the healthy volunteers.
 PK data was demonstrated to be significant and similar to that of PK data in pre-clinical models.
+A Phase II trial is planned to start in 2014.

 A combination treatment in which insulin and GLP-1 are delivered on the same nanoparticles has also been developed and showed positive results in pre-clinical studies.